5rahim/seanime/README.md

 ## Features

-- Cross-platform web interface and desktop app
+- **Cross-platform**: Web interface and desktop app for Windows, Linux, and macOS
-- Built-in video player with Seanime Denshi (supports SSA/ASS subtitles, Anime4K sharpening, and more)
+- **Seanime Denshi**: Desktop client with built-in video player (support for SSA/ASS subtitles, Anime4K sharpening, auto translation, and more)
-- Complete AniList integration (browse, manage, score, discover, etc.)
+- **AniList Integration**: Browse and manage your lists, discover anime and manga
-- Custom source support for adding series not available on AniList and even non-anime/manga series
+- **Custom Sources**: Support for adding non-AniList anime and manga series
-- Offline mode for use without an internet connection
-- Scan your anime library in seconds (no renaming or special folder structure required)
+- **Library Management**: Fast and smart scanning of local files without strict naming conventions or folder structures
-- Integrated torrent search engine for extensions
+- **Torrent Integration**: Built-in torrent search engine via extensions and downloading support with Qbittorrent, Transmission, Torbox, and Real-Debrid
-- Stream torrents directly to your media player without downloading using Bittorrent, Torbox and Real-Debrid
+- **Torrent Streaming**: Stream torrents directly to the media player without waiting for downloads (supports Bittorrent, Torbox and Real-Debrid)
-- Support for qBittorrent, Transmission, Torbox and Real-Debrid for downloading
+- **Online Streaming**: Watch anime from online sources directly within the app via extensions
-- Automatically download new episodes with custom filters
+- **Auto Downloader**: Automatically track and download new episodes with customizable filters and advanced features (prioritization, scoring, delay, etc.)
+- **Extension Marketplace**: In-app repository to install and manage extensions for online streaming, manga sources, and torrent providers
+- **Manga Reader**: Read chapters from your local library or via extensions with a unified interface
+- **Transcoding & Direct Play**: Stream your library to any device web browser with on-the-fly transcoding or direct play
-- MPV, VLC and MPC-HC support for watching on desktop
+- **External Player Support**: Seamless integration with MPV, VLC, and MPC-HC on desktop
-- Watch on mobile with external player links to mobile apps (Outplayer, VLC, etc.)
+- **Mobile Player Integration**: Open files and streams in mobile players (Outplayer, VLC, etc.) via intents or deep links
-- Transcoding and direct play for streaming to any device web browser
-- Online streaming support for extensions
-- Read manga chapters from your local library or extensions
+- **Playlists**: Create and manage playlists for a seamless binge watching experience
+- **Customizable UI**: Personalize the interface with color themes, background images, and layout options
+- **Discord Rich Presence**: Display your watching activity automatically
+- **Offline Mode**: Access your anime and manga library without an internet connection
-- Schedule for tracking upcoming or missed episodes
+- **Schedule**: Track upcoming releases and missed episodes
-- Customizable UI
-- And more

 ## Get started